Children's Studies (CDST)

 Pre-requisites: CDST 411.

-This course is designed for students who are completing a community practicum in a Child Life or other health setting.
+Designed for students completing a community practicum in a Child Life or other health setting.
 Child Life practicums must be supervised by a CCLS for certification eligibility requirements with the Association of Child Life Professionals.
-Students will complete 120+ hours, and will participate in weekly online discussions.
-Students are expected to complete a work journal, keep accurate time records, and evaluate their experience.
+Students complete 120+ hours and participate in weekly online discussions.
+Students complete a work journal, keep accurate time records, and evaluate their experience.

 CDST 595.
 CHILD LIFE PRACTICUM AND INTERNSHIP.
 1-10 Credits.